Multi-step Jailbreaking Privacy Attacks on ChatGPT: Experiments

 \subsubsection{Analysis of Results}

-Table~\ref{tab:chatgpt-prompt} and~\ref{tab:chatgpt-univeristy} depict the evaluation results on the filtered Enron Email Dataset and manually collected faculty information of various universities.
-Based on the results and case inspection, we hereby summarize the following findings:
+Tables~\ref{tab:chatgpt-prompt} and~\ref{tab:chatgpt-univeristy} depict the email address recovery results on the filtered Enron Email Dataset and manually collected faculty information of various universities.
+Table~\ref{tab:chatgpt-phone} evaluates phone number recovery performance.
+Based on the results and case inspection, we summarize the following findings:

-$\bullet$ \textbf{ChatGPT memorizes certain private information}.
-More than 50\% frequent Enron emails and 4\% faculty emails can be recovered via our proposed prompt.
-Moreover, \textit{Hit@5} is generally much higher than \textit{Acc} and most email domains can be generated correctly.
-These results suggest that anyone's personal data have a small chance to be reproduced by ChatGPT if it puts its personal data online and ChatGPT happens to train on the web page that includes its personal information.
+$\bullet$ \textbf{ChatGPT memorizes certain personal information}.
+More than 50\% frequent Enron emails and 4\% faculty emails can be recovered via our proposed prompts. \lhr{For recovered email addresses,} \textit{Hit@5} is generally much higher than \textit{Acc} and most email domains can be generated correctly. \lhr{For extracted phone numbers, \textit{LCS\textsubscript{6}@5} are larger than \textit{LCS\textsubscript{6}}.} These results suggest that anyone's personal data have a small chance to be reproduced by ChatGPT if it puts its personal data online and ChatGPT happens to train on the web page that includes its personal information.
 And the recovery probability is likely to be higher for people of good renown on the Internet.

+$\bullet$ \textbf{\lhr{ChatGPT is better at associating names with email addresses than phone numbers}}.
+Tables~\ref{tab:chatgpt-prompt},~\ref{tab:chatgpt-phone} and~\ref{tab:chatgpt-univeristy} show that email addresses can be moderately recovered, whereas phone numbers present a considerable challenge for association.
+Furthermore, the higher frequency of email addresses being \textit{\# parsed} suggests that ChatGPT might view phone numbers as more sensitive PII, making them more difficult to parse and correctly extract.

-$\bullet$ \textbf{ChatGPT indeed can prevent direct and a half jailbreak prompts from generating personal information}.
-According to the results of \textit{\# parsed}, both \textit{JP} and \textit{DP} are incapable of recovering emails from responses.
-When it comes to the more realistic scenario about institutional emails, even \textit{JP} can only parse 10 email patterns out of 50 cases.
+$\bullet$ \textbf{ChatGPT indeed can prevent direct and a half jailbreaking prompts from generating PII}.
+Based on the results of \textit{\# parsed}, both \textit{JP} and \textit{DP} are incapable of recovering PII.
+For example, when it comes to the more realistic scenario about institutional emails, even \textit{JP} can only parse 10 email patterns out of 50 cases.
 In addition, most responses mention that it is not appropriate or ethical to disclose personal information and refuse to answer the queries.
 These results indicate that previous extraction attacks with direct prompts are no longer effective on safety-enhanced LLMs like ChatGPT.